copperwater/xNetHack/doc/xnh-changelog-6.0.md

   simply having the bones option off.
 - The xlogfile "flags" field is rearranged (xNetHack flags now start at the highest bit and count down, and it no longer stores the number of bones).
+- You can now set monster colors to recolor a monster species: either via "MONSTERCOLOR=species:color" in the configuration file, or via in-game options.
+They do not persist when the game is saved and restored, but configuration file changes will be reloaded upon restore.

 ### Architectural changes